Everything You Need To Know About Loading Dock Rules

 Train All Employees to Use All Loading Dock Equipment Properly

-Training is a large part in keeping your business and loading dock area safe.
-Be sure to hold training sessions for all employees that covers how to properly use all loading dock equipment.
-Let all employees know the various risks and dangers as well as what rules and regulations you have put into place to keep them all safe.
+Training is a large part of keeping your business and loading dock area safe.
+Be sure to hold training sessions for all employees that cover how to properly use all loading dock equipment.
+Let all employees know the various risks and dangers, as well as what rules and regulations you have put into place to keep them all safe.

 Use Hand, Head, Eye, and Ear Protection as Needed. (gloves, hats, glasses, etc.)